ceandrade/personal_website/content/patent/2021-us10958517-conflict-free-change-deployment/index.md

 # publication_short = ""

 # Abstract.
+abstract = """
-abstract = """A new scalable approach to conflict-free deployment of changes across networks.
-The conflict rules or constraints may be modeled using policies and algorithms to determine an optimized schedule for change deployment."""
+A new scalable approach to conflict-free deployment of changes across networks.
+The conflict rules or constraints may be modeled using policies and algorithms to determine an optimized schedule for change deployment.
+"""

 # Summary.
 An optional shortened abstract.
 # summary = ""